Please review for the most current information about how to find and manage all of your data in Galaxy.

-- WARNING Permanently deleted datasets and histories cannot be recovered by the user or administrator.
-The best way to avoid losing important data by accident is to clearly name all histories and important datasets.
+WARNING Permanently deleted (purged) datasets and histories cannot be recovered by the end user or an administrator.
+The best way to avoid losing important data by accident is to clearly name all important histories and datasets.

 Name a dataset:

-- Click on the pencil icon in the right History pane) to reach the Edit Attributes form.
-Here a dataset's primary Name, Info , Annotation, and Notes can be adjusted on the first tab, and other metadata attributes can be adjusted on the other tabs.
+- Click on the pencil icon on the top right of a Dataset to reach the Edit Attributes form.
+A dataset's primary Name, Info , Annotation, and Notes can be adjusted on the first tab, and other metadata attributes can be adjusted on the other tabs.

 - TIP Copying the Galaxy default Name into the "Info: field, then adding in a custom Name is one way to preserve the tool output original Name while still distinguishing one similarly named dataset from another.
 This can be useful when reviewing analysis steps and choosing which datasets to retain and which to remove when an analysis is under review or completed.

 Name a history:

 - Click near the top of the right history pane where the default text Unnamed history is located.
-Enter the new name and save.
+Enter the new name and and press "enter/return".

-- From the History pane use Options → Saved Histories, check the histories (one or more) to be renamed, then click on the bottom button Rename.
+- From User → Saved Histories, check the histories (one or more) to be renamed, then click on the bottom button Rename.
 On the Rename form, Current Name is on the left, New Name is on the right.
 Edit New Name for each history then click on the button Rename Histories.

 You can search your datasets in a number of ways:

-- Type any text in the search bar that may help to narrow your search (advanced options are described below) and press enter/return.
-The list of datasets below the history title will change to include only those that match the search term and exclude those that don't.
+- Type text into the field (advanced options are described below) and press "enter/return".
+The list of Datasets in the History will change to include only those that match the search term, excluding those that don't.

-- Clear the search by removing the text in the bar and pressing enter, pressing the ESC key while the bar is highlighted or in focus, or by pressing the clear search button on the right of the bar.
+- Clear the search by removing the text in the bar and pressing enter, or by pressing the ESC key while the text is highlighted, or by clicking on the "clear search" button on the right side of the bar.